chiariniolivia/SBC_handscan/README.md

 # SBC_handscan
 A script for handscaning SBC events.
 To be ran from LAr10Ana setup.sh conda enviorment.
+At the moment, this is to be used in conjunction with the event viewer.
+You find the event you want in event viewer, note the first frame of bubble formation, then run this script with that frame as -i, and write down the coordinates.

 ## Usage:
 ```bash